 A leading recording artist for the Milken Archive of American Jewish Music, Cantor Simon is featured on all of their Yiddish Theater albums, and his solo album Traditional Cantorial Favorites is one of the top selling CDs in Milken’s history.
 Many of his numerous Jewish compositions have become part of the fabric of Synagogue Music throughout the world.

 Entirely unique, Cantor Simon is known as “The British Jazz Singer” for balancing dual careers in both Cantorial and popular music.
-He has worked with, among others, Elton John, Faith Hill, Sheena Easton, Cliff Richard, Neil Sedaka and Shania Twain; he has had hit singles on Israeli and British pop charts, and has twice represented England in the Eurovision finals.
+He has worked with, among others, Elton John, Faith Hill, Sheena Easton, Cliff Richard, Neil Sedaka and Shania Twain; he has had hit singles on Israeli and British pop charts, and has twice sung in the United Kingdom’s “Song for Europe Eurovision Finals.”
 He played the lead in Phantom of the Opera, and as an entertainer he has toured around the world with Redd Buttons, Marvin Hamlisch and Joan Rivers.

 Working with a cappella choirs from the UK to Canada, from New York to Disneyworld, Simon is renowned for the smooth “Spiro Sound” he has developed in international vocal ensembles.
 The Toronto Festival Singers, who sing with him at The Song Shul, have been under his direction since 2005.